Last Updated: January 23, 2026

 - Premium dietary approach

-- Comprehensive exercise program
+- Complete exercise program

 - Optimized sleep and recovery